 Top Five Michelin-starred Restaurants In Southeast Asia

-Derived from France, Michelin Star is hallmark of amazing quality for restaurants around the world that is assessed by expert restaurant reviewers at the levels from 1 to 3 stars.
+Derived from France, Michelin Star is a hallmark of amazing quality for restaurants around the world that is assessed by expert restaurant reviewers at the levels from 1 to 3 stars.
 It can be said that, for the evaluation of a restaurant, nothing is more credible and prestigious than a golden Michelin star.
-The Michelin Star is the standard classification between restaurants, in which one star means a very good restaurant in its average category, two stars symbolize a restaurant with excellent quality, that is worth to pay a visit and three stars represent a restaurant with amazingly unique culinary style that is absolutely worth spending a journey for.
+The Michelin Star is the standard classification between restaurants, in which one star means a very good restaurant in its average category, two stars symbolize a restaurant with excellent quality, that is worth to pay a visit and three stars represent a restaurant with an amazingly unique culinary style that is absolutely worth spending a journey for.
 Restaurants which have achieved one to three stars will have its reputation enhanced worldwide and whether the reservation at these restaurants might take up to a whole year to be finished; millions of customers across the world still do not stop dreaming of experiencing the great culinary quality in those places that are labeled with reputable Michelin stars.
 For Southeast Asia, the Michelin Star hasn't seemed to reach, just yet.
-However, there have been quite of a lot of Michelin-starred chefs who choose this region to be their destination.
+However, there have been quite a lot of Michelin-starred chefs who choose this region to be their destination.
 If you've been to Thailand, Vietnam, Cambodia, or Phillippines, consider the below list to dine at.
 They serve so well with excellent dishes prepared by Michelin-starred chefs themselves.

 Capturing the essences of French cuisine, La Maison 1888 is the first restaurant in Da Nang, Vietnam that features a Michelin-starred chef Pierre Gagnaire.
 Coming here with its truly special setting of a colonial French-Eurasian family, you will be given the chance to fully enjoy your meal starts with a post-dinner drink chosen from an extensive menu of aged whiskies and infused vodkas and finishes with a variety of distinctive main dishes and desserts.